Building a chat app with Actyx Pond

 Now that you’re set up, let’s get an overview of the Actyx platform!

 What is ActyxOS?

-ActyxOS is a multi-node operating system that allows you to build edge native applications running in a swarm of nodes (devices).
+ActyxOS is a multi-node operating system that allows you to build local-first applications running in a swarm of nodes (devices).
 Specifically you can:

 - Run one ore more apps on each node using the ActyxOS runtimes

 localhostAPIs such as the Event Service

 - Count on automatic dissemination and persistence of data in the swarm